mrf7777/furfolio_site/README.md

     - Ideally, should never happen.
 Events should simply "expire".
 - How can a creator make offers to associate with an event?
   - Make event organizer provide a list of legitimate furfolio users who can add offers to the event.
+- use-cases:
+  - need to search for offers at convention or event
+  - need a landing page to put context around the offers
+  - event organizer (EO) manages an event
+  - creators publish offers that are affiliated with the event
+  - EO hard-limits number of offers (ever) to be associated with event.
+    - open and closed offers should count!
+    - by limiting offers per creator per event, clutter can be managed
+  - EO limits number of offers per creator
+    - definitely a later feature under subscription

+## event implementation ideas

+### iteration 1

+-

 # monetization ideas